Wendy Williams

 Book (Edited Collection)

-Williams, W.R. (proposal submitted).
+Williams, W.R. (proposal under review).
 A Collection of Small Bites: Strategies for Integrating Food Studies into Secondary English.

 Articles and Chapters

-Williams, W.R. (proposal accepted, full manuscript due Feb.
-2025).
+Williams, W.R. (in progress).
 “Digital Texts that Move, Delight, and Inspire: Using Animation in the English Classroom.”
 Contemporary Issues in Technology and Teacher Education (English Language Arts).

-Williams, W.R. (in press, 2025).
+Williams, W.R.
+(2025).
 “Talking Back to the Bard through Words, Visuals, Gestures, and Sounds: Multimodal Assignments that Honor Students’ Voices and Cultures.”
-In L. Turchi (Ed.), Design and Discomfort in Anti-Racist Shakespeare Classrooms.
-ACMRS Press.
+In L. Turchi (Ed.), Design and Discomfort: Teaching Shakespeare and Race, pp. 295-308.
+Arizona Center for Medieval and Renaissance Studies (ACMRS) Press.

 Williams, W.R.
 (2024).
 “Using Visual Storytelling to Support Democratic Approaches to Literacy Instruction.”
 In P. Hartman & J. Spanke (Eds.), Cultivating Democratic Literacy through the Arts: Guiding Preservice Teachers Towards Innovative Learning Spaces in ELA Classrooms, pp. 55-70.
 Information Age Publishing.